plutov/packagemain/22-logging-in-go-using-logrus-pkg/README.md

 What not to log:
 - In general you shouldn't log PII details, such as email addresses, credit card numbers, etc. But it may depend on your project.

-Let's now write simple API service, in which we will call some functions and see what can we log.
+Let's now write a simple API service, in which we will call some functions and see what can we log.

 ```go
 func main() {